 The dialog shows yellow dots where you have data downloaded, and dark gray dots where you do not.
 The red box identifies the area that will be downloaded should you choose to proceed.
 You can move and resize the red box by changing the center latitude and longitude parameters, and the radius parameter.

-If you click “OK”, YAAC will bring up a progress dialog reporting how far through the download process you are and which file it is downloading at any given point in time.
-This dialog will automatically go away when the download is complete.
+If you click “OK”, YAAC will bring up a progress dialog reporting how far through the download process you are and which file it is downloading at any given point in time, then prompt you for your Earthdata login credentials.
+The progress dialog will automatically go away when the download is complete.
 Note that, if you stop YAAC in the middle of the download, you will only have what was successfully downloaded up to that point.
 You can also prematurely cancel the download by clicking the “Cancel” button on the progress dialog.
 Note the cancel will wait until the current tile file is complete before actually stopping.